fabienp38/wttj_test/exercise2/README.md

  - Check the UI elements on this screen (Edit button, tabs, candidate info  (firstname, lastname, picture email)...)
   - To be checked with different language (french, english and other supported languages)
  - Check the list of candidate applications
- - Check the resume and the cover letter is displayed for a candidate
+ - Check the resume and the cover letter are displayed for a candidate
  - Check thaht you can't access to the cadidate informations when the bulk edit (Multiple action button) is activated

 **Public API Test:**